 I chose to trust the reputation and team of my seasoned, in-house florist, and it cost the same amount of money with zero stress.
-I also made an effort to be decisive and then “let it go” after making any type of decision, and to not reinvent the wheel.
+I also made an effort to be decisive and then “let it go” after making any type of a decision, and to not reinvent the wheel.

-For me, it made sense to focus on maximizing the traditional elements of a wedding, which made planning easier, and minimized stress, but to each bride her own.
+For me, it made sense to focus on maximizing the traditional elements of a wedding, which made planning easier and minimized stress, but to each bride her own.
 It’s all about knowing whether you are willing to make a certain effort for a certain detail to come to life at your wedding.

 5. You will have disagreements with your fiance.

 Yes, you are in pre-wedded bliss with your fiance, but there are so many elements to wedding planning that you are bound to disagree on something of significance.
 In the end, it’s a good practice run to see how you manage an issue in which you are both emotionally vested.

 Although my husband and I cooperate in decision-making very well, at one point, we disagreed over major additions to the guest list.
 After a sleepless night for both of us, we reconvened and realized that emotions were getting in the way of logic, and we resolved the problem pretty easily.
 It’s really important to get lost in the forest, so to speak.

 You will be seriously floored when you learn the true cost of a traditional wedding.
 I had done the research and estimated numbers in my head, cutting numerous corners to maintain a reasonable budget, but when we sat down and made a spreadsheet of each and every estimated cost, my jaw hit the floor.
 It was $10,000.00 more than I anticipated!